ToniCalfim/fallingstars/Documents/CodingRules.md

 + Keep the code absolutely simple.
 Revisit your functions and figure out how to simplify them even more.
 + You're your best beta tester, and should never allow bugs or crashes.
 Test and discuss the code before push.
 + Fix a bug as soon as your see it; if you continue, your code will all be buggy and unstable.
-+ Write your code for this project, not to be used later.
-You'll write new code later, because you'll be smarter, and probably using new tools.
++ Write your code for this project, and not to be used later.
+Understand that you'll write new better code later, because you'll be smarter, and probably using new tools.
 + A function has to do only the one task it is meant to do.
 + Try to code transparently, using good Clean Code technics, and comments.
 + Coding is art.
 Every program is a different artist.
 It's the result that matters.